Fees

 Immunisations (including childhood) generally attract a consultation fee.
 We carry a stock of travel vaccines at each of our sites for purchase.

 Our Doctors may refer patients to services outside the practice, such as pathology, imaging, specialist and/or allied health.
-These services usually involve out-of-pocket expenses and we encourage patients to enquire about charges and payment requirements for these services prior to, or when, they make their appointment(s) with the other service provider(s).
+These services usually involve out-of-pocket expenses and we encourage patients to enquire about charges and payment requirements for these services prior, or when, they make their appointment(s) with the other service provider(s).

 Our practice uses HotDoc to provide repeat prescription and referral requests.
 These services do not attract a Medicare rebate.